lykeven/sae/README.md

 [-r INT:run]: choose a algorithm for SimRank;

+[-c FLOAT:constant]: weaken factor for SimRank, which between 0~1,default value is 0.8;

-[-s INT:start]: the querying node,which should be exits in the dataset;
+[-s INT:start]: the querying node, which should be exits in the dataset;

+[-q STRING:query file]: the querying file, which contain query nodes.Each line has a node number;

 [-k INT:K]: the number of Top K;